A majorization-minimization approach to variable selection using spike and slab priors: Concluding remarks

 \section{Concluding remarks}

-In this paper we have provided a novel approach, the BAVA-MIO, for MAP estimation in Bayesian regression models in which coefficients are assigned with Gaussian-based spike and slab priors weighted by Bernoulli variables.
-Simulation studies show that the resulting estimates can lead to better performances in variable selection in various circumstances, even in severe situations in which the Irrepresentable Condition is violated.
-Asymptotic results stated in Section 5 further support the simulation studies.
-The proposed method is then extended to parameter estimation in the Generalized Linear Models.
-One real data example shows that logistic regression with BAVA-MIO estimates can use less covariates to achieve classification results that are comparable to those provided by other benchmark methods. \\ \\ One important issue we did not pay much attention in this paper is the impacts of hyperparameters on estimation results.
+One important issue to which we did not pay much attention is the impacts of hyperparameters on estimation results.
 Here we provide some possible modifications in addressing this issue.
-First, an equally spaced grid may be constructed for hyperparameter $\lambda$ so that the estimation procedure can be carried out along the grids on $\lambda$ and $\Psi(\kappa)$.
+First, an equally spaced grid may be constructed for hyperparameter $\lambda$ so that the estimation procedure can be carried out along the grids on $\lambda$ and $\Psi (\kappa)$.
 Another possible modification is to drop the prior assumption on $\sigma^{2}$ and treat it as a constant.
-In this approach the impact of $\sigma^{2}$ on parameter estimation can be dealed together with the tuning parameter $\Psi(\kappa)$.
-This approach has been adopted in Section 6 for parameter estimation in the Generalized Linear Models.
+In this approach the impact of $\sigma^{2}$ on parameter estimation can be dealed together with the tuning parameter~$\Psi(\kappa)$.
+This approach has been adopted in Section~\ref{sec6} for parameter estimation in the generalized linear models.\vadjust{\goodbreak}